deeepwin/nerf-multinerf/README.md

 # MultiNeRF: Testing with Ref-NeRF

-Copy of original repo from [Google Research](https://github.com/google-research/multinerf.git)
+Copy of original repo from [Google Research](https://github.com/google-research/multinerf.git) leaving only essentials to train on your own data.

 ## Setup